Wanamaker Organ: History

-Despite its then-unprecedented size (more than 10,000 pipes), it was judged inadequate to fill the seven-story Grand Court in which it was located, so Wanamaker's opened a private organ factory in the store attic, which was charged with enlarging the organ.
+Despite its then-unprecedented size (more than 10,000 pipes), it was judged inadequate to fill the seven-story Grand Court in which it was located, so Wanamaker's opened a private organ workshop in the store attic, which was charged with enlarging the organ.
 The first project to enlarge the organ was the addition of 8,000 pipes between 1911 and 1917.

 Wanamaker's sponsored many historic after-business-hours concerts on the Wanamaker Organ.
 The first, in 1919, featured Leopold Stokowski and the Philadelphia Orchestra with organist Charles M. Courboin.
 Every sales counter and fixture was removed for the free after-hours event, which attracted an audience of 15,000 from across the United States.
 Subsequently, more of these "Musicians' Assemblies" were held, as were private recitals.
 For these events Wanamaker's opened a Concert Bureau under Alexander Russell and brought to America master organists Marcel Dupré and Louis Vierne, Nadia Boulanger, Marco Enrico Bossi, Alfred Hollins, and several others.
 (This agency, which worked in partnership with Canadian Bernard R. LaBerge, evolved into the Karen McFarlane Concert Agency of the present day.)
 During his first recital on the organ, Dupré was so impressed with the instrument that he was inspired to improvise a musical depiction of the life of Jesus Christ.
 This was later published as his Symphonie-Passion.

 From April 24, 1922, to 1928 the store had its own radio station, WOO, and music from the organ was a major feature of the broadcasts.

 In 1924, a new project to enlarge the organ began.
 Marcel Dupré and Charles M. Courboin were among those asked by Rodman Wanamaker, John Wanamaker's son, to "Work together to draw up a plan for the instrument.
 Use everything you have ever dreamed about."
 They were told there was no limit to the budget.
 This project resulted in, among other things, the celebrated String Division, which occupies the largest organ chamber ever constructed, 67 feet long, 26 feet deep, and 16 feet high (22 by 9 by 5 m).
-During this project, the organ's current console was constructed in Wanamaker's private in-house pipe-organ factory, with six manuals and several hundred controls.
+During this project, the organ's current console was constructed in Wanamaker's private in-house pipe-organ workshop, with six manuals and several hundred controls.
 By 1930, when work on expanding the organ finally stopped, the organ had 28,482 pipes, and, if Rodman Wanamaker had not died in 1928, the organ would probably be even bigger.

 Plans were made for, among others, a Stentor division, a section of high-pressure diapasons and reeds.
 It was to be installed on the fifth floor, above the String Division, and would be playable from the sixth manual.
 However, it was never funded, and the sixth manual is now used to couple other divisions or play various solo voices from other divisions that are duplexed to this keyboard.